Armstrong World Industries (AWI) Q2 2017 Results - Earnings Call Transcript

 Victor D. Grizzle - Armstrong World Industries, Inc.

 Yeah.
 So first of all, on the Tectum, no change.
-What we outlooked, we're continuing to see, and we're very confident in how that's performing, as I said earlier.
+What we outlooked we're continuing to see, and we're very confident in how that's performing, as I said earlier.
 So no change there.
 What was the second question?
 So International...

 Brian MacNeal - Armstrong World Industries, Inc.